DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/camera.md

 # Camera Plugin Documentation

 The Camera Plugin simulates a basic camera sensor, allowing you to configure the optical and digital properties of the camera within your scene.
-It supports various parameters such as resolution, focal length, exposure, depth of field, motion blur, and frustum visualization for debugging purposes.
+It supports various parameters such as resolution, lens types (perspective and fisheye), exposure, depth of field, motion blur, and frustum visualization for debugging purposes.
 Additionally, it outputs the intrinsic and extrinsic camera parameters.

 ## Configuration Parameters